Peel and Dufferin Regiment: The Great War

-1920s-1930s
+1920s–1930s

 The Peel Regiment (1921–1923)

 The county regiments, which had been by-passed during the First World War, were in dire need of revitalization.
 Lieutenant-Colonel McCausland, who had commanded the 74th Battalion, was appointed to command the 36th Peel Regiment in 1920.

 On 15 March 1920 as a result of the Otter Commission and the following post-war reorganization of the militia, the 36th Peel Regiment was Redesignated as The Peel Regiment and was reorganized with 3 battalions (2 of them paper-only reserve battalions) to perpetuate the assigned war-raised battalions of the Canadian Expeditionary Force.

-Some of the officers felt they would have to recruit from beyond the bounds of the county in order to be viable, the Headquarters, A and B Companies were located in a large second story flat at the corner of Pacific and Dundas Streets in West Toronto; C Company was in Brampton and D Company in Port Credit.
+Some of the officers felt they would have to recruit from beyond the bounds of the county in order to be viable.
+The Headquarters, A and B Companies were in a large second-storey flat at the corner of Pacific and Dundas Streets in West Toronto; C Company was in Brampton and D Company in Port Credit.
 Some of the Toronto regiments had objected to this incursion, and in March 1922, the unit was directed that its officer personnel should reside within the recruiting area.
 McCausland, who lived in Toronto, resigned, as did numerous other officers.
 Major RV Conover, who had served with The Halton Rifles, but commanded the company in Brampton, where he now lived, was selected to succeed in command.